Hex lights,

 Streamer & content rooms

 Wall-mounted hex frames behind the desk give the layered, geometric look that reads well on stream.
+200–300 lx ambient, even coverage.
 Lines mode draws custom shapes.

 Stream wall · Backdrop · Office